Soykaa/jb-test-task-gen-tests/README.md

   already going)
 - Since the action takes place in a 2D world, it makes sense that the coordinates should be two-dimensional
 - In `addEnergy()` fueling should be before driving
+- In `addEnergy()` can be situation, when person won't have an opportunity to drive to the station

 4. Other stuff.